Profile

 My Work:

-I study how diseases are spread to humans by mosquitoes, and how climate and the environment affect who is most at risk of catching these diseases.
-I use a combination of maths, biology and computer science to do this.
+I’m an infectious disease researcher!
+I study disease outbreaks, especially diseases spread to humans from mosquitoes.
+I use a combination of maths, biology, and computer science to do this.

 -